- 1 External

 - The chart artifacts, in form of packed archives, must be physically uploaded in the artifact repository.

-Local Repository URL and version Field
+Local Dependencies and version Field

 Note that even if it seems unnecessary, as an unpacked chart can have just one and only one version, the "version" information in the dependent's chart is actually required, and it is matched against